SOCIAL JUSTICE & DIVERSITY INITIATIVE

 The inquiry and subsequent action inherent in these vows asks us to go beyond our limited understanding of self and towards a more inclusive and compassionate way of being….

-We would like to invite those who identify as BIPOC (Black, Indigenous, and/or People of Color) and/or of mixed race heritage to come sit together on the first Wednesday evenings of the month.
-The program will include Zen meditation together with the larger community followed by an hour long BIPOC-only dharma sharing circle.
+We would like to invite those who identify as BIPOC (Black, Indigenous, and/or People of Color) and/or of mixed race heritage to come sit and share together on the first Wednesday evenings of the month.
+The program will include Zen meditation together with the larger community (BIPOC and allies) followed by an hour long BIPOC-only dharma sharing circle.

 Within this practice group, BIPOC can temporarily put down the experience of marginalization and nurture relationships and trust in a space held through shared experience and common understanding.
 It will be an opportunity for BIPOC-identifying sangha members to strengthen connections to oneself as well as to one another, and to nourish a…